sb-dor/flutter_animations_and_other_stuffs/lib/local_notification/readme.md

     </intent-filter>

 ----
 do Android and Ios integration from docs, on any app debug issues try to change:

     coreLibraryDesugaring 'com.android.tools:desugar_jdk_libs:1.1.5'

 in android/app/build.gradle

+__
+if you want to use awesome_notification plugin instead of local_notification do all stuff from documentation